-Air Pillows can easily be reused and recycled in the appropriate waste stream.
+Air Pillows can easily be reused and recycled in the appropriate waste stream(we also have a guide on organic pillows here.
 Make sure that the recycled film uses post-consumer waste plastic.

 Indeed, it is crucial to minimize the amount of ‘virgin’ plastic being used and being sent to landfill.

 Lastly, opt for biodegradable options; it should usually take a year or two for these to decompose without any toxins being released.
 Rest assured, this does not mean that it will have less air permeability or resistance than conventional plastic (4).

 E) Bubble Wraps From Recycled Polyethylene